rodmhgl/tfmodules/README.md

 # tfmodules
-Small collection of TF modules
+A small collection of TF modules for my personal lab.
+Mostly a learning project.